emmt/FITSHeaders.jl/README.md

 parsing, say, an integer and because the string storing the floating-point value must be copied to replace letters `d` and `D`, allowed in FITS standard to indicate the exponent, by an `e`.

+For comparison, just extracting the keyword, value, and comment parts from a 80-characters FITS card by calling the functions `fits_get_keyname` and `fits_parse_value` of CFITSIO library takes about 150 ns on the same machine.
+This does not includes the allocation of the buffers to store these 3 parts (about 120 ns for this) and the parsing of the value which are all included in the timings of the `FISCard` constructor above.